planetfederal/geogig-py/doc/source/usage.rst

-Using the geogit-py library
+Using the geogig-py library
 *****************************

 This document describes the main ideas about using the goegit-py library

 Most of the functionality is available through the ``Repository`` class.

-Instantiate a repository passing its URL, and you will have all GeoGit commands available as methods of the ``Repository`` object
+Instantiate a repository passing its URL, and you will have all GeoGig commands available as methods of the ``Repository`` object

 ::